 - modify common system binaries such as ‘vi’ to created backdoors when run by legitimate users of the system.

 Needless to say, an attack of this kind is extremely disruptive.

 Precautions to Take

-Do not open any e-mail attachments or downloaded files without first
+- Do not open any e-mail attachments or downloaded files without first virus scanning them.

-system's vulnerability to hackers - free test, free firewall protection
+- Test your system’s vulnerability to hackers – free test, free firewall protection with Shields Up!